Disasm/hc245t-bypass/README.md

 Now solder it!
 Note that the first "pin" on the flex board corresponds to the second pin of the 74HC245T footpint.

+You can also skip soldering about 50% of 74HC245T footprints by skipping footprints that are used for common signal (like A-E, CLK, LATCH, BLANK) distribution.
+You can learn in advance which footprints you need to solder and which not.
+Usually "color" signals are distributed through separate 74HC245T buffers located in groups of 3.
+Of course, this way you will not be able to control 8 signals out of... many, but it's still a good price for not soldering ~50% of tiny boards.

 ![Solder](images/3_solder.jpg)

 Additionally, you can use a continuity tester to check that all "data" pins are connected and adjacent pins are not shorted accidentally.
-Some of the 74HC245T footpints used for common signal (like A-E, CLK, ...) distribution have some of the pins connected together.
-Check twice: probably your "ringing" footprint have some signals connected on purpose.
+Some of the 74HC245T footpints used for common signal distribution have some of the pins connected together.
+Check twice: probably your "ringing" footprint has some signals connected on purpose.

 ## Original work